 OhMiBod is commonly known as the sex toy company that makes music– and app-responsive vibrators, but their Lovelife line is a departure, and a valiant effort.
 It’s a line of less expensive rechargeable toys that do not care whether you’re blasting Meatloaf.
 Usually, for a rechargeable vibrator, you’ll spend at least $90, and up to $200 depending on size, functionality, and . . .

 There are some failtastic sex toys that I keep around simply so I can lug them out in the future and confirm my previous findings.
 But in the case of the disastrous Split Dildo, I gave it away long ago and never looked back.
 Until, apparently, the Fun Toys G-Vibe.
 Different company, same exact shape.
 I . . .

+[Hoorah!
+This toy is now a reality and I tried it!]
 Everyone pause and bask in this moment.
 I have found a sex toy crowdfunding campaign that isn’t shitty.
 It’s a squeezable silicone bulb — er, they’re calling it a pillow — that measures the clenching of your pelvic floor muscles, and it’s called the kGoal (get it?
-Sounds like “kegel”?
-If you pronounce “kegel” that way?).
-It charges via . . .
+Sounds . . .